 You should be following two to three patients throughout their hospital course at all times.
 Regardless of the structure of your individual clerkship site, you can get the maximum benefit from making rounds in the morning, see your patients before rounds and contribute to the team by reporting any findings or important lab or test results to the group.
 Except for the nights when you are on call, you will be expected to leave after late afternoon or early evening rounds.
 You may be expected to make rounds on Saturday morning but need not remain for the rest of Saturday or Sunday unless on call.
 You will be off on official University holidays.

-At UWMC, HMC, VAMC, VMMC, and the Boise VAMC, you will be part of a surgical team and much of your day-to-day learning will come from residents.
+At UWMC, HMC, VAMC, VMMC, NWH, Madigan, Swedish, and the Boise VAMC, you will be part of a surgical team and much of your day-to-day learning will come from residents.
 The residents are aware of this, and each resident has been carefully chosen, not only for his/her excellent record and potential for being an excellent surgeon, but also for his/her willingness to impart knowledge to others.
 However, residents, as you will soon realize, are very busy; they sometimes feel they are "in over their heads" themselves, and will sometimes forget your presence and be sure you are included in their activities.
-Please inform the Hospital Clerkship Coordinator or me of any ongoing interpersonal problems so they can be rapidly and fairly addressed.
+Please inform the Department of Surgery Program Specialist or myself of any ongoing interpersonal problems so they can be rapidly and fairly addressed.